extreal-dev/Extreal.Integration.SFU.OME/SignalingServer~/README.md

 # Signaling server
 Prepare a Signaling server.
-Start a messaging server using Docker Compose.
+Start a Signaling server using Docker Compose.

 ```bash